chef-boneyard/knife-hp/README.md

 Knife HP
 ========

-This is the official Opscode Knife plugin for HP Cloud.
+This is the official Opscode Knife plugin for HP Cloud Compute.
 This plugin gives knife the ability to create, bootstrap and manage instances in the HP Cloud.

 Please refer to the CHANGELOG.md for version history.